flyteorg/flytesnacks/cookbook/docs/index.md

 pip install flytekit
 ```

-Make sure you have the [sklearn](https://scikit-learn.org/stable) package installed as well.
+The [sklearn](https://scikit-learn.org/stable) package is a secondary dependency for this demo.

 ```{prompt} bash $
 pip install scikit-learn